federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 }

 count.movie.coproducers <- function(df, column, delimiter = ", ") {
-  # Count the number of co-producing Countries for each column entry.
+  # Count the number of co-producing countries for each column entry.
   #
   # Arguments:
   #   df: Data frame.
-  #   column: Data frame column with the individual Countries, separated by a
+  #   column: Data frame column with the individual countries, separated by a
   #     delimiter, to split.
 Enter column as text (i.e., "column").
   #
   # Keyword arguments:
   #   delimiter: The character separating the co-producers (default: ", ").
   #
   # Returns:
-  #   A vector containing the number of co-producing Countries for each film
+  #   A vector containing the number of co-producing countries for each film
   #   in the data frame column.
   n.times <- vector(mode = "integer", length = length(df[[column]]))